Is acupuncture effective in

 The short answer to the above question is "probably not."
 It is the intent of this page to collect and provide links to "independent" online resources that have taken the time to review the efficacy or effectiveness of acupuncture in helping smokers quit smoking.
 If you locate any "independent" resource that you'd like to see added to this page, please send a quick e-mail.

 Please keep in mind that your favorite acupuncturist telling you that he or she cures 90% of all smokers is not independent proof.
-In fact, if the below evidence is accurate then it's probably consumer fraud of the worst sort.
+In fact, if the below evidence is accurate, then it's probably consumer fraud.
 The average smoker only musters the courage for one serious cessation attempt about every three years.
 If the Cochrane Review's findings are accurate, with tobacco killing half of all long-term adult smokers and crippling most lucky enough to survive, those using extremes in false advertising to steal and squander the smoker's priceless periods of cessation confidence should find themselves behind bars.

-"There is no consistent evidence that acupuncture, acupressure, laser therapy or electrostimulation are effective for smoking cessation, but methodological problems mean that no firm conclusions can be drawn."
+"Although pooled estimates suggest possible short-term effects there is no consistent, bias-free evidence that acupuncture, acupressure, or laser therapy have a sustained benefit on smoking cessation for six months or more.
+However, lack of evidence and methodological problems mean that no firm conclusions can be drawn."

 People entering trials of smoking cessation want to stop smoking.
 Some of them succeed.
 With acupuncture, no more succeed.